-"Intensely developed areas" means those areas where residential, commercial, institutional and/or industrial developed land uses predominate, and where relatively little natural habitat occurs.
+"Intensely Developed Areas developed areas" means those areas where residential, commercial, institutional and/or industrial developed land uses predominate, and where relatively little natural habitat occurs.

-"Intermittent stream" means a stream in which surface water is absent during a part of the year as shown on the most recent seven and one-half minute topographic quadrangle published by the United States Geologic Survey or as defined in COMAR 26.23.01.01 and confirmed by field verification.
+"Intermittent stream" means a stream as defined in COMAR 26.23.01.01 and includes those areas that are surface waters, contained within a defined channel or bed, that flow at least once per year and confirmed by field verification.
+A defined channel or bed is indicated by hydraulically sorted sediment, or the removal of vegetative litter, or loosely rooted vegetation by the action of moving water. in which surface water is absent during a part of the year as shown on the most recent seven and one-half minute topographic quadrangle published by the United States Geologic Survey or as defined in COMAR 26.23.01.01 and confirmed by field verification.